nashape/docs/rebuild.md

 incorporated (for example the Devise gem combined with the CanCan gem provides a authentication and authorisation solution).

+Effectively this is free outsourcing: other great developers have already written and tested code that we can easily incoporate.

 ### Security

 Out of the box Rails provides solutions to many typical security issues, such